TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- masterserver -> serverlist maybe
+- also server shoudn't crash when receiving a packet over max size

 - rcon messages should be send via blocks because they can easily exceed the max packet size!!!
 	- This causes a crash when connecting to the server
+	- and anyways why would the client send all the rcon vars at the start?

 - libcrypto.dll is missing on Windows if there's no OpenSSH installed
 - check code_escaped_nick for \`